 No Adverse Impact

 ASFPM is working to help communities and professionals improve development practices through the framework of No Adverse Impact.
-As part of a day-long continuing education workshop in Biloxi, Mississippi, CHARM data was used to spin out a new exercise specifically for Biloxi.
+As part of a day-long continuing education workshop ASFPM and TCWP have been working in partnership to bring a joint NAI-CHARM workshop to communities, including Biloxi, Mississippi in 2017 and New Smyrna Beach and St. Augustine, Florida in 2018.
+CHARM data was used to spin up new table-top scenario exercise specifically for these communities, providing a highly detailed, localized scenarios.
 Local stakeholders collaborated to think about growth, hazards, and community needs while utilizing FEMA’s Risk Map data and other local data sets. (more info)

-The Galveston Bay Estuary Program in partnership with the Texas Coastal Watershed Program utilized CHARM in a watershed protection plan to identify non-point source (NPS) loading in the Highland Bayou Watershed in Galveston County.
+The Galveston Bay Estuary Program in partnership with the Texas Community Watershed Partners utilized CHARM in a watershed protection plan to estimate non-point source (NPS) loading in the Highland Bayou Watershed in Galveston County.
 The grid’s baseline data along with assumptions for pollution loading rates and other values allowed the project team to quickly update NPS loading in the watershed. (more info)